 Greg and Laurie Duncan went Emerald in 1983, Diamond in 1985, Double Diamond in 1992 and Triple Diamond in 1998.
 They started their Amway business in Seattle, but eventually moved to Montana.
 They have two adult children.

 I would describe Greg Duncan as an analytical guy.
-I remember several of his tapes that he made explaining the business opportunity, facts and numbers.
+I remember several of his tapes that he published explaining the business opportunity, facts, and numbers.
 I really enjoyed those tapes, because they made the Amway business make sense to me.

 During my time in Amway, I listened to lots of tapes by Brad Duncan.
-This guy was a very charismatic guy with a good sense of humor.
+He was a very charismatic guy with a good sense of humor.

 He was a great communicator with tons of passion.
 He explained the Amway business and business building strategies in such an easy and simple manner.
 That’s what I liked most about Brad Duncan.

 The couple started their Amway business more than 30-years ago, while Brad was in his early 20s.
 Brad was sponsored by his brother (Triple Diamond Greg Duncan).